MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 If you have a version 1 of the client that is later than 1.37.19.0, it is a preview build for testing and evaluation purposes.

 > [!TIP]
-> Interested in evaluating the Azure Information Protection unified labeling client?
+> Interested in evaluating the Azure Information Protection unified labeling client because your labels are published from the Office 365 Security & Compliance Center?
 See [Azure Information Protection unified labeling client: Version release information](unifiedlabelingclient-version-release-history.md).

 **Released**: 09/20/2018